rebejellis/hugo-docs-website/docs/choose-your-model2.md

 When selecting a model, several key factors come into play.
 Here's a breakdown of what to consider:

 <details><summary>Use Case Specificity</summary>
 Determine the specific tasks or projects you intend to use the model for.
-Different models may excel in various domains, such as general writing, technical content, or creative endeavors.</details>
+Different models may excel in various domains, such as general writing, technical content, or creative endeavors.

-<details<summary>Word/Docs</summary>
+- Word/Docs

-- **Writing and Editing Copy**: Determine if your primary task involves drafting new content or refining existing text.
-Some models excel at generating fresh content, while others are better suited for editing and refining.</details>
+  - Writing and Editing Copy: Determine if your primary task involves drafting new content or refining existing text.
+Some models excel at generating fresh content, while others are better suited for editing and refining.

-<details><summaryExcel/Sheets</summary>
+- Excel/Sheets

-- **Data Preparation**: Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
+  - Data Preparation: Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
 Certain models are adept at processing structured data and performing data cleaning tasks efficiently.
-- **Analysis**: Consider if your use case involves summarizing text, classifying documents, or categorizing information.
+  - Analysis: Consider if your use case involves summarizing text, classifying documents, or categorizing information.
 Models tailored for analytical tasks can provide accurate summaries, classifications, and categorizations.</details>

 ### Accuracy vs. Speed
 Assess whether you prioritize accuracy or speed in your workflow.
 Some models may sacrifice a bit of accuracy for faster response times, while others prioritize precision but may take longer to generate outputs.